-A webinar coach will arrange a time with you to explain the software and help you get some hands-on practice.
-After this initial session, there may be a formal practice session with the webinar coach and webinar moderator(s) where you can practice your webinar from start to finish.
-The webinar coach will also help to solve any technical issues that arise before or during the webinar.
+You can request to have a webinar coach arrange a time with you to explain the software and help you get some hands-on practice.
+The webinar coach is usually a member of the ECIS Library Committee.
+After this initial session, you can also ask to have a formal practice session with the webinar coach and webinar moderator(s) where you can practice your webinar from start to finish.
+The webinar coach can also help to solve any technical issues that arise before or during the webinar.